Lorddoyo/password_locker/README.md

 # Password Locker

 This application allows a user to create an account.
 Login in and save their credentials for other accounts.
 They can display all accounts credentials at once, search for a specific account or even delete an account.
-Written in python and only accessed using the terminal., 02/2019
+Written in python and only accessed using the terminal.
+2019

 ## By Adano Godana